top of page

 2-3 dried red chillies

 Drain the soaked lentils and rinse them out.
-Add to a pot with turmeric, chilli powder, water and salt.
-Bring to a boil and stir to allow to foam to settle.
-Simmer gently for 45-50 minutes till the lentils are cooked but not mushy.
+Add them to a pot with turmeric, chilli powder, water, and salt.
+Bring to a boil and stir to allow the foam to settle.
+Simmer gently for 45-50 minutes until the lentils are cooked but not mushy.
 They need to retain a nice bite.
-Horse gram takes a long time to cook, so the lentils will be firm, however they should not taste raw.
-Check water and make sure that there is enough during the cooking time.
+Horse gram takes a long time to cook, so the lentils will be firm; however, they should not taste raw.
+Check the water and make sure that there is enough during the cooking time.

-Heat a wok, non-stick is very strongly preferred with the oil.
+Heat a wok—non-stick is strongly preferred—with oil.
 Add the mustard seeds, and when they pop, about 20 seconds, add the curry leaves and whole chillies and stir.
-Add the lentils, and any residual water, and stir in.
+Add the lentils and any residual water, and stir in.
 Cook on low heat for 30 minutes, stirring often.
-The liquids should all be evaporated at the end of the cooking period, and the lentils should shine with the oil and spices.
+At the end of the cooking period, the liquids should all be evaporated, and the lentils should shine with the oil and spices.

 Garnish with cilantro and serve immediately.